Current Account & Debit Card$0; $4.99/mo

 - Direct deposit

-Current Teen Banking Options – $36/year per teen
+Current Teen Banking Options – FREE

 Current offers Teen-ready products and services to parents with children in need of banking solutions.
 The account provides total parental control, while still giving kids freedom to spend and save, as well as learn how to manage money.